anubhavnanda2345/Covid-19-identification-using-AI/README.md

-#Please open raw file to understand it better
+#Please open raw file to understand it better.